 Year Two: By February 1 of their second year, students will have identified and established the remainder of their Ph.D. committee.
-In April of their second year (TBD) each student will participate in a Field Specializations Workshop, led by their Ph.D. committee, in which they will discuss their preliminary field lists, their summer research proposal, and the courses they are planning to take during their third year and what they expect to produce for the Portfolio therein.
+In April of their second year students will have completed annotations for one of their three readings lists and finalized the remaining two lists.
+Also in April, students will have the Field Specializations Workshop, led by their Ph.D. committee, in which they will discuss the field lists (with the focus of attention paid to the list that has been completed), their summer research proposal, and plans for the doctoral research project (grants for which will be written and submitted fall of the third year).
 The student must provide the field lists and research proposal to her committee at least one week prior to the workshop.
 At least three committee members must be physically present for the workshop; only one may be on speakerphone.
 After the meeting, each committee member will inform the student of any revisions or additional material they require in their field's section of the portfolio.
-This communication between faculty and student will take the form of a contract, which each committee member must sign and submit for DGS approval, with a deadline of September 30 for submitted revisions.
-Failure to fulfill the terms of the contract in the specified time frame may be grounds for dismissal from the program.
-Occasionally, a student may substantially shift the focus of the dissertation project after September of their third year.
-If such a change becomes necessary, the student should discuss a possible change in the fields with their advisor.
+By end of the summer following the second year, annotations for the second reading list must be completed.

 Portfolio Workshop (Preliminary Certification)

-Before you can move on to candidacy for the Ph.D., you must receive Preliminary Certification from the department.
-Your entire Ph.D. committee will participate in this two-and-a-half hour oral discussion of the portfolio (typically held in April of the third year).
-The first half of the workshop will focus on your three fields, and you will be expected to demonstrate fluency in the key themes in these fields.
-The second half of the workshop will focus on your dissertation prospectus and plans for research.
+Before students can proceed to candidacy for the Ph.D., they must receive Preliminary Certification from the department.
+The student's entire Ph.D. committee will participate in this two-and-a-half hour oral discussion of the portfolio.
+The first half of the workshop will focus on the three fields, and students will be expected to demonstrate fluency in the key themes in these fields.
+The second half of the workshop will focus on the dissertation prospectus and plans for research.

-If you fail to defend your portfolio by the end of your third year, you risk not being allowed to continue in the program.
-If your Ph.D. committee feels that you have not performed adequately, you will be allowed to reschedule the workshop only if the entire committee supports this recommendation (pending approval of the Graduate Dean).
+If the student fails to defend their portfolio by the end of the fifth semester, they risk not being allowed to continue in the program.
+If their Ph.D. committee feels that the student has not performed adequately, she/he will be allowed to reschedule the workshop only if the entire committee supports this recommendation (pending approval of the Graduate Dean).
 All Ph.D. committee members must participate in the workshop, with no more than one member participating via conference call.

 Students are expected to complete all of their course work before going into the research field.
 An Incomplete is not acceptable.